Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Biography

-In March 1919 he moved to Moscow, where he worked in the "Okny ROSTA" (Russian Telegraph Agency) - draws posters with poetic texts of an agitation nature (about 1100 "windows" were created in 3 years), is engaged in industrial and book graphics.
-He made many trips to the USA (within 3 months in 1925), Germany, France, Cuba.
+In March 1919 he moved to Moscow, where he worked in the "ROSTA Windows" (Russian Telegraph Agency) - he draws posters with poetic propaganda texts (about 1100 "windows" were created in 3 years), engaged in industrial and book graphics.
+He made many trips to the USA (for 3 months in 1925), Germany, France, Cuba.
 Mayakovsky headed the literary group LEF (Left Front of the Arts), and later - REF (Revolutionary Front of the Arts); in 1923 - 1925 he edited the magazine "LEF", and in 1927 - 1928 - "New LEF".
-Having come to the conclusion that closed groups hinder the normal creative communication of Soviet writers, in February 1930 he joined the RAPP (Russian Association of Proletarian Writers), which caused condemnation from his friends.
-Alienation and social harassment were aggravated by personal drama: he was stubbornly refused to travel abroad, where a meeting with the woman with whom the poet intended to connect his life was to take place.
-Since April 1926, Mayakovsky lived mainly in Moscow, in Gendrikov Lane (since 1935 - Mayakovsky Lane; since 1937, the Mayakovsky Library-Museum has been located in the house), 15/13, together with the Brik spouses.
+Having come to the conclusion that closed groups impede the normal creative communication of Soviet writers, in February 1930 he joined the RAPP (Russian Association of Proletarian Writers), which caused condemnation from his friends.
+Alienation and public persecution were aggravated by personal drama: he was stubbornly denied permission to travel abroad, where a meeting with the woman with whom the poet intended to connect his life was to take place.
+Since April 1926, Mayakovsky lived mainly in Moscow, in Gendrikov Lane (since 1935 - Mayakovsky Lane; since 1937, the Mayakovsky Library Museum has been located in the house), 15/13, together with the Brik spouses.
 A.V.
 Lunacharsky, V.E.
 Meyerhold, S.M.
 Eisenstein, M.E.
 Koltsov, I.E. Babel, V.B.
 Shklovsky.
-April 14, 1930 Vladimir Mayakovsky died, committing suicide.
-Buried in Moscow, at the Novodevichy cemetery.
+April 14, 1930 Vladimir Mayakovsky died by suicide.
+He was buried in Moscow, at the Novodevichy cemetery.

-According to the All-Union Book Chamber, as of January 1, 1973, the total circulation of V. Mayakovsky's books was 74 million 525 thousand; his works have been translated into 56 languages of the peoples of the USSR and into 42 foreign languages.
+According to the All-Union Book Chamber, as of January 1, 1973, the total circulation of V. Mayakovsky's books was 74 million 525 thousand; his works were translated into 56 languages of the peoples of the USSR and into 42 foreign languages.

-Works by Mayakovsky-artist: portrait sketches, sketches of popular prints, theatrical works, posters, book graphics.
+Works by Mayakovsky the artist: portrait sketches, sketches of popular prints, theatrical works, posters, book graphics.

 __________